PhilippBehmer/docker_rapid7-collector/README.md

 ### Sample docker-compose.yml

 This compose file starts the container using the host network.
 This is best if you want to connect other systems via syslog.
-This way you don't need to manually forward all ports from the host to the container every time you add a new event source.
+This way you don't need to forward all ports from the host to the container every time you add a new event source.
 If you just want other containers to send logs you can remove the line "network_mode".

 ```
 ---